fbpx

 Students should be able to employ practical theological reflection and exercise skills in ministry.

 Practicums are distributed throughout the curriculum so that students are grounded in ministry experience through the entirety of their course of study.
-There are practicums integrated into core courses on evangelism and mission, preaching, worship, and pastoral leadership.
+There are practicums integrated into core courses including Formation for Ministry I and II, preaching, worship, pastoral leadership, and the MDiv Integrative Seminar.
 Additionally, there is a Clinical Practicum designed to give students pastoral care experience under supervision in a ministry setting.

 Required Courses